PONOdata/Pono-toolkit/README.md

 #### Why don't I see the custom tooltip when I hover LLT icon in tray?

 In Windows 10 and 11, Microsoft did plenty of changes to the tray, breaking a lot of things on the way.
-As a results custom tooltips not always work properly.
+As a result, custom tooltips do not always work properly.
 Solution?
 Update your Windows and keep fingers crossed.

 #### How can I OC/UV my CPU?